Training in Higher Discriminating Awareness

 Manifesting the Result

-This is referring to voidness
+this is referring to voidness

-And have gradually attained the heat (stage) and so forth, you will then attain (the stage of) extremely joyous one and so on, and the enlightenment of Buddhahood will not be far.
+and have gradually attained the heat (stage) and so forth, you will then attain (the stage of) extremely joyous one and so on, and the enlightenment of Buddhahood will not be far.

-“Buddhahood will not be far” – the fifth path is the path of no more training, when you actually achieve Buddhahood.
-But although it’s possible to achieve enlightenment in this way, it’s going to take a very, very long time.
+“Buddhahood will not be far” – the fifth path is the path of no more training, when we actually achieve Buddhahood.
+Although it’s possible to achieve enlightenment in this way, it’s going to take a very, very long time.
 We have to build up positive force over what’s called “three countless eons,” that’s three zillion eons of time.